ChristianDiVaio/Solidity--problems-/README.md

 Truffle v5.4.26 (core: 5.4.26)
 Node v14.16.0

-Hi Team, I am newbie here and trying to compile a test proeject.
+Hi Team, I am newbie here and trying to compile a test project.
 I have been facing same error since past couple of hrs and I tried to change Node version twice but still results is same.
 Please help, thanks for your support in advance.
 Cheers